How do we achieve climate resilience in the American West? Bruce Cain tackles the regional challenges of fire, drought, and flooding.

 Bruce Cain in conversation with George Hammond at the Commonwealth Club of California where Professor Cain discussed his new book, "Under Fire and Under Water: the Fight for Climate Resilience in the American West."
 Photo by Preeti Hehmeyer.

 On Wednesday, Nov.
-29, 2023, Bruce Cain, director of the Bill Lane Center for the American West, appeared at the Commonwealth Club of California to discuss one of the greatest struggles of the 21st century: the fight to achieve climate resilience in a region ravaged by wildfire, flooding and drought of epic proportion.
+29, 2023, Bruce Cain, director of the Bill Lane Center for the American West, appeared at the Commonwealth Club of California to discuss one of the greatest struggles of the 21st century: the fight to achieve climate resilience in a region ravaged by wildfire, flooding and drought of epic proportions.

 Extreme weather in the wake of climate change threatens to turn the American West into a region hostile to human habitation — a “Great American Desert” as early U.S. explorers once mislabeled it.
 In his new book, "Under Fire and Under Water," Bruce Cain suggests that the unique complex of politics, technology and logistics that once won the West must be rethought and reconfigured to win it anew in the face of these accelerating threats.